The Dark Secrets of Stanley Park is an exceptional guided walking tour put on by Forbidden Vancouver. It’s full of history, storytelling and nature.

 TIP #1: Don’t forget to pay for parking at Stanley Park.
 The guided walk lasts for about two hours, so you’ll want to pay for at least three hours to be on the safe side.

-TIP #5: Forbidden Vancouver’s tours sometimes include mature content.
+TIP #4: Forbidden Vancouver’s tours sometimes include mature content.
 The Dark Secrets of Stanley Park tour, for example, includes some “steamy” stories.
-The tour is very highly recommended, but only for people ages 15+.
+The tour is very highly recommended, but primarily just for people ages 14+.
+Children as young as 10 can join too, but only if a parent is comfortable about what their kids might hear.

-TIP #6: The tour guides welcome your tips and positive reviews.
+TIP #5: The tour guides welcome your tips and positive reviews.
 If you enjoy your experience, as we’re sure you will, let your guide know.
-Gratuities though, although greatly appreciated, are optional.
+Gratuities are optional, but greatly appreciated.
 Give whatever you’d like to give and think your guide deserves.

 Other Information